 As part of this, you can create “batches”, also known as sub-recipes.
-Batches are used to create new prepared items from your existing inventory that can be used for mapping your POS Items and costing purposes.
+Batches create new prepared items from your existing inventory for mapping your POS Items and costing purposes.

 Purpose: In this step, you’ll go through a full inventory cycle.
 You’ll take your initial inventory, place orders, add invoices when the orders arrive at your venue, and take your second inventory.
 This provides you with an accurate consumption/usage report for the inventory period.

 Accurate consumption data is important because it helps WISK identify your overstock, deadstock, understock, suggest pars, and more.

 After the initial setup period, make sure you perform inventories on a regular basis (at least once a month) and add all of your invoices to keep your costing information accurate.

 As you add invoices, if there are any price changes on your items, your dish costs will update automatically to reflect this.